BP oil spill litigation comes to court

 SETTLEMENT WITH INDIVIDUALS AND BUSINESSES

-BP faces large but unspecified claims from individuals and businesses which suffered losses due to the spill, and which feel they have not been adequately compensated by the $20 billion fund BP established to cover economic losses.
+BP faces large but unspecified claims from individuals and businesses which suffered losses due to the spill, and which feel they have not been adequately compensated by the $20 billion (12 billion pounds) fund BP established to cover economic losses.

 A steering committee was formed to represent the interests of such parties and big disagreements remain between BP and the claimants.

-BP has a $6.1 billion provision to cover such claims but this excludes any amount for punitive damages, which some claimants are seeking and which BP says are not warranted.
+BP has a $6.1 billion (3.8 billion pounds) provision to cover such claims but this excludes any amount for punitive damages, which some claimants are seeking and which BP says are not warranted.

 The large number of claimants -- BP said it faces 600 civil lawsuits from people in states as far away as South Carolina and Kentucky -- may make a deal difficult to achieve.